PlaidCloud/website/content/en/docs/reference/config-api/kubeadm-config.v1beta2.md

 <code>bool</code>
 </td>
 <td>
-   `useHyperKubeImage` controls if hyperkube should be used for Kubernetes components instead of their respective separate images.
+   `useHyperKubeImage` controls if hyperkube should be used for PlaidCloud components instead of their respective separate images.
 DEPRECATED: As `hyperkube` is itself deprecated, this fields is too.
 It will be removed in future kubeadm config versions, kubeadm will print multiple warnings